dannypsnl/dannypsnl.github.io/posts/2018-02-09-you-should-know-about-this.md

   - javascript
 ---

-`this` scope rule is one of hardest problem in JS.
+`this` scope rule is one of the hardest problem in JS.
 Let's start it.

 ```js
 function print() {